Xubuntu/wiki.xubuntu.org/Xubuntu-17.10-Release-Notes.md

-# Xubuntu 17.10 Release Notes

-## Notable Changes
+# Notable Changes

-### Incompatibility with BIOS in certain Lenovo, Acer systems
+## Incompatibility with BIOS in certain Lenovo, Acer systems

 A bug in the Linux 4.13 kernel shipped in Ubuntu 17.10 can leave users unable to update any of their BIOS settings, including their system's